myrachanto/entaingo/README.md

 Entaingo is a Golang application designed to process incoming POST requests from third-party providers.
 It manages user account balances based on the transaction status (win/lost) and supports Docker for easy deployment and testing.

+NB- `for tests purposes I have include .env and app.env files fine for tests but very wrong for production`

 ## Technologies

 - **Golang**
 - **PostgreSQL**

 ## Requirements